Ph.D. Linguistics, Cognitive Psychology; M.A. French Linguistics, Indiana University

 Multimodal Speech Research

-My research program has focused on multimodal integration of information in spoken language processing, co-speech gesture, second-language speech production, and the applications of technology in perception and production training of the segmental and suprasegmental aspects of language.
+My research program has focused on the multimodal integration of information in spoken language processing, co-speech gesture, second-language speech production, and the applications of technology in perception and production training involving the segmental and suprasegmental aspects of language.
 Some current projects involve:

 the coordination of gesture type, pitch, and segmental duration by Japanese language teachers.